MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/plan/security-best-practices/Appendix-E--Securing-Enterprise-Admins-Groups-in-Active-Directory.md

 1. In **Server Manager**, click **Tools**, and click **Active Directory Users and Computers**.

-2. If you are not managing the root domain for the forest, in the console tree, right-click <Domain>, and then click **Change Domain** (where <Domain> is the name of the domain you‚Äôre currently administering).
+2. If you are not managing the root domain for the forest, in the console tree, right-click <Domain>, and then click **Change Domain** (where <Domain> is the name of the domain youíre currently administering).

     ![](media/Appendix-E--Securing-Enterprise-Admins-Groups-in-Active-Directory/SAD_43.gif)